nuts-foundation/nuts-specification/rfc/rfc022-discovery-service.md

 * **Discovery Definition**: document describing the Discovery Service.
 * **Server**: system hosting the discovery service and accepting new registrations.
 * **Client**: system registering presentations on the list and reading it to discover other systems/parties.
+* **List**: refers to the list of Verifiable Presentations hosted by the server for a specific service.

-Other terms are as defined in the following specifications: "JSON Web Token (JWT)" [JWT], Verifiable Credentials Data Model 1.1 [VC-DATA-MODEL], Verifiable Credentials Presentation Exchange [PE], Decentralized Identifiers 1.0 [DID].
+Other terms are as defined in the following specifications: "JSON Web Token (JWT)" [JWT], Verifiable Credentials Data Model 1.1 [VC-DATA-MODEL], Verifiable Credentials Presentation Exchange [PEX], Decentralized Identifiers 1.0 [DID].

 ## 3. Service endpoint